Aliases for PC Gene

 GeneCards Summary for PC Gene

 PC (Pyruvate Carboxylase) is a Protein Coding gene.
 Diseases associated with PC include Pyruvate Carboxylase Deficiency and Radial Neuropathy.
-Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Defective HLCS causes multiple carboxylase deficiency.
 Gene Ontology (GO) annotations related to this gene include ligase activity and biotin carboxylase activity.